Open Source Scoops for Packing Seeds

 - Set F - 50 to 150cc You might want to print this set in two goes, doing half each time, as this is quite a big print job.

-- Wall Brackets for 0.5 to 10cc Sized to fit 3.5mm x 25mm mounting screws, you will need to print 4 brackets for the complete set.
+- Wall Brackets for 1.0 to 10cc Sized to fit 3.5mm x 25mm mounting screws, you will need to print 4 full-size brackets for the complete set.
+(The shorter bracket is to suit those with smaller printers, you would need 5 of those).

 The handles are slightly different for the different diameter scoop families, because they form part of the internal bucket wall, and must therefore match its radius.
 Make sure you put the right ones on the right scoops - it is simplest to assemble each print run as you make it.